McKinney-Vento Homeless Education Resources

 National Coalition for the Homeless - A national network of people who are currently experiencing or who have experienced homelessness, activists and advocates, community-based and faith-based service providers, and others committed to ending homelessness.

-National Law Center on Homelessness and Poverty's (NLCHP) Serves as the legal arm of the nationwide movement to end homelessness.
+National Homelessness Law Center - Serves as the legal arm of the nationwide movement to end homelessness.

 Schoolhouse Connection - A national organization providing strategic advocacy and technical assistance in partnership with early childhood programs, schools, institutions of higher education, service providers, families, and youth.